 A full-time athlete who has been part of the national team since 2002, Hallat is the 2011 Canadian champion in giant slalom and slalom in the standing category.
-After battling back from a 2012 knee injury, Hallat will be back racing in 2013-14 and is seeking his first World Cup podium.
-Hallat had his leg amputated at age five due to Ewing’s sarcoma.
+Hallat battled back from a 2012 knee injury, and in 2013 earned his first two World Cup podiums.
+Hallat, a four-time Canadian champion, had his leg amputated at age five due to Ewing’s sarcoma.
 Hallat loves mountain biking and golf and has a plus-five handicap.

 2nd – Slalom – IPC World Cup – Coronet Peak, NZ (2013)

 2nd – Super combined – Austrian National Championships – St. Leimbrech, AUT (2011)